umr4nlp/umr-guidelines/guidelines.md

 |                        | have-org-role-91 | theme     | organization     | role             |
 |                        | kinship-91       | theme     | family member    | kinship rel.     |
 | Equational             | identity-91      | ---       | theme            | equated referent |

-Table 11: Nonverbal clause predicates
+Table 11: Argument structure of non-verbal clause predicates
 </div>

 The argument that can be predicativized in languages using the predicativized-argument strategy is always